AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 * `gas`: Gas limit used for deploys.
 Default is `6721975`.
 * `gasPrice`: Gas price used for deploys.
 Default is `100000000000` (100 Shannon).
 * `from`: From address used during migrations.
-Defaults to the first available account provided by your Ethereum client.
+Defaults to the first available account provided by your PlatON client.
 * `provider`: Default web3 provider using `host` and `port` options: `new Web3.providers.HttpProvider("http://<host>:<port>")`
 * `websockets`: You will need this enabled to use the `confirmations` listener or to hear Events using `.on` or `.once`.
 Default is `false`.